 Most People Never Recover a Fair Amount in Personal Injury Litigation

 Here is a dirty secret of the legal industry: despite nearly every attorney in the country (including me) promising “full compensation,” it rarely happens.
 The civil justice system exists to place injury victims in the same financial position he or she would have been if not for an injury.
-It is a noble concept, but mostly aspirational due to factors outside any individual’s attorney’s control.
+It is a noble concept, but mostly aspirational due to factors outside any attorney’s control.

 It is not a secret that the Chamber of Commerce and its allies spend BILLIONS lobbying for legislation that significantly restricts an injured person’s ability to recover compensation.
 These efforts result in “tort reform” initiatives.
-Meanwhile, arbitration clauses and no-class-action agreements embedded into contracts keep injury victims from filing suit as all.
+Meanwhile, arbitration clauses and no-class-action agreements embedded into contracts keep injury victims from filing suit at all.
 Cumulatively, these efforts have taken a heavy toll on the civil justice system, and the amount of money one can expect to recover in a personal injury lawsuit.
 For many, it means a lifetime of pain and suffering with little to compensate for it.

 What Are You Legally Entitled to Recover in a Personal Injury Lawsuit?